AIM ISA IHT Portfolios

 - Keep the ISA benefits of tax-free growth and income

 Please note: AIM ISAs invest in small companies, which are generally more volatile and illiquid than larger companies and much higher risk.
 Neither your capital nor the tax savings are guaranteed.
+Moreover, tax rule can change and benefits depend on circumstances.
 Please read carefully all the benefits and risks to decide for yourself if you should invest.
 Our service is not advice.
 If you’re unsure, please seek advice.